atanasgiliev/atanasgiliev.github.io/content/posts/post6.md

 so Summer ones are X).
 We are both so excited.
 I am also meeting another friend whom I met a few years ago in Cambridge, but who is actually from Manhattan and now studies at King's College London.
 (And we are all math people.)
 We are also going to see a Broadway show at the Lyric Theater.
 The Harry Potter play!
-AHAHHAHAAHAH!!!

 Anyway, back to busyness.
-My bus leaver in 7 hours and less than 12 minutes.
+My bus leaves in about 7.5 hours.
 I just finished packing.
 By the way, a 30 bucks steamer was one of the smartest investments I ever made this term.
 It does spill a little and I probably should have went with the slightly more expensive 50 bucks model because my current one